 Covering 17 acres of land in Bakersfield is the California Living Museum.
-Both a zoo and a botanical garden, the California Living Museum is an ideal place for a family day trip.
+The California Living Museum is ideal for a family day trip to a zoo and a botanical garden.

-All of the animals and plants are native California’s species and the museum has been set up to educate the public.
+All animals and plants are native of California’s species, and the museum has been set up to educate the public.
 As well as the zoo, there is a wildlife rehabilitation center, which cares for between 300 and 500 animals per year.

 The objective here is to care for injured animals and prepare them to be released back into the wild.
-One of the best things about the zoo is that all the animal’s houses in it are in need of permanent protection and cannot be safely released into the wild.
+One of the best things about the zoo is that all the animal houses in it need permanent protection and cannot be safely released into the wild.

-At the entrance to the California Living Museum (also known as CALM), visitors can purchase tickets and find maps of the zoo in order to become familiar with the layout.
+At the California Living Museum (also known as CALM), visitors can purchase tickets and find maps of the zoo to become familiar with the layout.

-There are also a number of additional buildings here including the gift shop within the DiGiorgio Education center, the library, and a fossil exhibit.
+Some additional buildings are here, including the gift shop within the DiGiorgio Education center, the library, and a fossil exhibit.
 This is an excellent choice for children as there are plenty of interactive activities available.

 Things to do California Living Museum

-There are several routes that can be taken in order to weave your way through the zoo.
-Different environments have been created in order to replicate the scenery and environment of California and, in particular, the Bakersfield Kern County.
+Several routes can be taken to weave your way through the zoo.
+Different environments have been created to replicate the scenery and environment of California and, in particular, Bakersfield Kern County.

-For younger children the petting zoo and beaver enclosure are a must see.
+For younger children, the California Living Museum petting zoo and beaver enclosure are a must-see.
 The butterfly and hummingbird gardens are popular with the youngsters as well as mom and dad.